What to Eat - Principles of Healthy Eating

 2. Minimize Or Avoid Consumption of Highly Processed Foods.

-Foods that are predominately made of sugar, flour, and highly processed grains (found in many commercially prepared cereals) are generally low in nutrient value.
+Foods that are predominantly made of sugar, flour, and highly processed grains (found in many commercially prepared cereals) are generally low in nutrient value.
 Ditto for the vast majority of deep-fried foods like donuts and potato chips.

 You may be able to indulge in highly processed foods without experiencing significant consequences to your health in the short term if your health is relatively good, but the more you stay away from this group of foods, the healthier you will be and feel in the short and long term.